hmc-cs111-fall2015/piconot/evaluation.md

 Or, alternately, we go back to our original code and add the "rule" keyword before each rule and no longer require the parentheses, braces, or commas.

+We realized we needed to add a start object, otherwise the first state couldn't accept a parameter.

 ## On a scale of 1–10 (where 10 is "a lot"), how much did you have to change your syntax?

 ## On a scale of 1–10 (where 10 is "very difficult"), how difficult was it to map your syntax to the provided API?